List of areas in Bengaluru Pete

 This is a list of areas in Bengaluru Pete, a 2.24 km2 market area in Bengaluru, India.
 Bengaluru Pete was established by Kempegowda I in the 16th century, with different areas in the Pete named after the respective trade activities that took place or the communities that lived here.
-The two main areas were Chikkapete and Doddapete, run from west to east and north to south respectively.
+Earlier, the two main areas were Chikkapete and Doddapete, running from west to east and north to south respectively.
+Today, the areas are arranged as follows.